 Can you refinance student loans?
 Absolutely!

-And graduate school loan refinancing works like any other kind of loan refinancing: it’s a modification of student loans that involves you taking out a new loan to pay off your graduate school loans.
+Graduate school federal or private loan refinancing works like any other kind of loan refinancing: It’s a modification of an ordinary student loan that involves taking out a new loan to pay off your existing graduate school loans.

-If you had multiple loan payments and multiple interest rates before, you will now have a single monthly payment and one interest rate, which may (or may not) be lower than the rate on the original loan or loans.
+Even if you had multiple loan payments and multiple interest rates before, you’ll now have a single monthly payment and one interest rate, which may (or may not) be lower than the rate on the original loan or loans.

 There are two important points to consider when thinking about student loan refinancing:

-• If you refinance for an extended term, you are likely to pay more interest over the life of the loan, even though your monthly payment may be lower.
+• If you refinance for an extended term, you’re likely to pay more interest over the life of the loan, even though your monthly payment may be lower.

-• When you refinance a federal loan with a private loan, you forfeit the benefits and protections of federal loans.
+• When you refinance a federal loan using a private loan, you forfeit the benefits and protections of federal loans.

 How Does Refinancing Grad School Loans Work?